-Eviction filings in New Mexico have fallen sharply since mid-March 2020.
-While eviction filings and hearings have been allowed to proceed, on March 24, 2020, the New Mexico Supreme Court implemented a stay on the execution of writs for nonpayment of rent.
-This order remains in effect until it is amended or withdrawn.
+Eviction filings in New Mexico fell sharply in early 2020.
+While eviction filings and hearings were allowed to proceed, on March 24, 2020, the New Mexico Supreme Court implemented a stay on the execution of writs for nonpayment of rent.
+This order remained in effect until early 2022.

 This plot shows monthly eviction filings in New Mexico over the last year.
 Filings are displayed relative to the pre-pandemic average for the same set of months.
 You can toggle the plot to display filing counts and to extend the time frame back to January 2020.1